se-edu/learningresources/contents/regex/Regex.md

 67777188
 ```

+## Search and Replace

 Note: If you're using one of the recommended text editors to search and replace, please ensure that the search mode is set to 'Regular Expression'.
 This is usually an option in the 'Find and Replace' (i.e. Ctrl+F) window.

-## Search and Replace

 Regex can also be used to search and replace strings.

 Say you have a passage of text which contains NRICs to be censored.

-### Example

 > * John - S1234567A
 > * Mary - S8192853B
 > * David - S1235326C

 This can't be done with a simple search and replace, since NRICs have different digits, and we can't specify which ones to look for.
 However, we know that an NRIC consists of an S, 7 digits from 0-9 and ends with a letter.
-Knowing this we can construct a Reges:
+Knowing this we can construct a Regex:

 * Find: `S[\d]{7}[A-Z]`
 * Replace: `SXXXXXXXX`